EXCLUSIVE: ‘Spike’ O’Sullivan talks Lemieux, explains move down to 154

 In an exciting fight, O’Sullivan had his own success but got caught by a left hook which shortly ended the fight.

 “I’m going to campaign there now.
-Golden Boy has got plans for me to fight for the WBO light middleweight title in 2019 against Jaime Munguia.
+Golden Boy has plans to fight for the WBO light-middleweight title in 2019 against Jaime Munguia.
 That’s if he’s still the champion because he may move up to middleweight and vacate it.”

 The weight difference between the two on fight night was clear and a major talking point.
 With his new campaign at light middleweight, O’Sullivan would be reluctant to consider any other fights at the middleweight limit.

-“More or less I’d move back up for him, just to get revenge.
+“More or less, I’d move back up for him to get revenge.
 I fully believe I’m the better fighter than the fighter I have to beat.
 I’m the superior boxer for sure than he is.

 “There’s no shame really in getting lucky because obviously he’s practiced that punch.
-He’s probably thrown that punch a thousand times over in his career, but that particular instance I watched it back and reviewed it.
+He’s probably thrown that punch a thousand times over in his career, but in that particular instance, I watched it back and reviewed it.